SuyashOP-2/TeslaClone/README.md

-Build and Deployed TESLA CLONE Using ReactJS and Tailwind CSS
+Build and Deployed TESLA CLONE Using the ReactJS and Tailwind CSS